hamzabadat/Snooker-Game/README.md

 These limitations were conscious choices to focus on core physics simulation and code architecture rather than building a complete snooker game.

-## 🎓 Reflection

-This project was completed during my 2nd year of CS studies (2023).
-While functional and demonstrating solid fundamentals, it reflects my skills at that time.
-For more recent work showcasing my current abilities, please see:

-- [Link to newer project 1]
-- [Link to newer project 2]

 ## 🤝 Acknowledgments